-Line 2-Cost of Goods Sold
+Line 2.
+Cost of Goods Sold

-See the instructions for Schedule A on page 17.
+See the instructions for Schedule A on page 19.

-Line 4-Net Income (Loss) From Rental Real Estate Activities
+Line 4.
+Net Rental Real Estate Income (Loss)

 Enter the net income or loss from rental real estate activities of the partnership from Form 8825.
-Attach this form to Form 1065-B.
+Attach this form to Form 1065-B. If the amount entered is from more than one activity, attach a schedule identifying the amount from each activity.

-Line 5-Net Income (Loss) From Other Rental Activities
+Line 5.
+Net Income (Loss) From Other Rental Activities

 On line 5 enter the net income from rental activities other than rental real estate activities.
-See page 8 of these instructions and Pub.
+See page 10 of these instructions and Pub.
 925 for the definition of rental activities.
-Include on this line the gain (loss) from line 18 of Form 4797 that is attributable to the sale, exchange, or involuntary conversion of an asset used in a rental activity other than a rental real estate activity.
+Include on this line the gain (loss) from line 17 of Form 4797 that is attributable to the sale, exchange, or involuntary conversion of an asset used in a rental activity other than a rental real estate activity.
+If the amount entered is from more than one activity, attach a schedule identifying the amount from each activity.

-Line 6-Ordinary Income (Loss) From Other Partnerships, Estates, and Trusts
+Line 6.
+Ordinary Income (Loss) From Other Partnerships, Estates, and Trusts